nbursa/dementia/README.md

 # Todo App

-This monorepo contains both the frontend and backend components of a todo list application built using React, Redux, TypeScript, GraphQL, and MongoDB.
+This monorepo contains both the frontend and backend components of a todo list application built using React, Redux, TypeScript, GraphQL, Express and MongoDB.
 The application allows users to manage their tasks through a user-friendly interface.

 ![Todo App screenshot](./frontend/public/todoapp.png)